citp/privacy-policy-historical/b/be/bey/bey3.com.md

 **Security**

-We use many tools to protect your personal information against unauthorized access and disclosure, but as you probably know, nothingвЂ™s perfect, so we cannot make any guarantees.
+We use many tools to protect your personal information against unauthorized access and disclosure, but as you probably know, nothing's perfect, so we cannot make any guarantees.

 **General**